Little things make a big difference

 SMALL CLASS SIZES

-We see our work here as an act of love and service.
-Students thrive when they are seen, heard, loved, and cared for by their teachers.
+Putting too many children into a classroom can have dramatically negative effects on achievement.
+We want our students to have every resource available to them; we want them to be seen, heard, and loved.
 Our small class sizes mean that each child will get the attention and support that they deserve.
-It also means that the teacher can easily monitor the growth and needs of everyone, so that each student is appropriately challenged, based on his/her unique position in the learning process.
+It also means that our teachers can easily monitor the growth and needs of every child, so that each one is appropriately challenged, based on his/her unique position in the learning process.
+This is one of the most tangible demonstrations of our unconditional commitment to doing what is best for each and every child.